PG&E EV Charge Network Program

 In addition to the infrastructure, a portion of the charging equipment cost will be paid for by PG&E.

-Program participants can bill drivers or offer charging for free.
-They also define access to the chargers, making them available to employees, fleet vehicles or the public.
+Program participants can bill drivers or offer EV charging for free.
+They also define access to the chargers, making them available to employees, fleet vehicles, or the public.

 Frequently Asked Questions: